-allocation - (1) Temporary transfer of forces to meet the operational demand of CCDRs.
-This includes both steady-state rotational requirements and requests for capabilities or forces (unit or individual) in response to crises or emergent contingencies.
-(2) Distribution of limited forces and resources for employment among competing requirements.
-(JP 1-02, Source JP 5-0)
+allocation - (1) Distribution of limited forces and resources for employment among competing requirements.
+(2) The temporary transfer of forces to meet the operational demand of combatant commanders, including rotational requirements and requests for capabilities or forces (unit or individual) in response to crisis or emergent contingencies (Source JP 5-0)

-apportioned forces - Those forces and resources assumed to be available for deliberate planning as averaged over the fiscal year.
+apportioned forces - Those forces and resources assumed to be available for planning as averaged over the fiscal year.
 Apportioned forces are what a CCDR can reasonably expect to be made available, but not necessarily an identification of the actual forces that will be allocated for use when a contingency plan transitions to execution.
 They may include those assigned, those expected through mobilization, and those programmed.
-The apportionment tables are included in Part IV of the GFMIG.
-(GFMIG)

-apportionment - (1) Force capabilities provided to CCDRs for planning purposes only, but not necessarily an identification of the actual forces that may be allocated for use when a contingency plan transitions to execution, and allows senior leadership to determine and assess strategic planning based on force inventory and availability.
-(GFMIG) (2) In the general sense, distribution of forces and capabilities as the starting point for planning.
-(JP 1-02, Source JP 5-0)
+apportionment - The quantities of force capabilities and resources provided for planning purposes only, but not necessarily an identification of the actual forces that may be allocated for use when a plan transitions to execution (Source JP 5-0)